snowdriftcoop/snowdrift/README.md

 Install [Git], [Postgres] and [Stack].

-See [GUIDE.md#Building] for specifics for various operating systems.
+See [GUIDE.md#Building] for specifics for various operating systems and further notes.

 ## Get the code